A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Discussion and outlook

-While we have used here nuclear spin detection as an example of the application of the technique, a direction of future work is to push the identification of nuclear spins to the limit of the largest number of spins and the smallest uncertainty on their hyperfine couplings and actual physical positions.
-This requires deploying the algorithm on larger datasets, with more values of the inter-pulse delay $\tau$, as here we have only used a portion of the data in M. H. Abobeih et al \cite{abobeihOnesecondCoherenceSingle2018}.
-For sufficiently large values of $\tau$, the dipolar coupling between nearby nuclear spins becomes important, requiring updating the Hamiltonian in Eq. \ref{eq:nanonmr_hamiltonian} with the corresponding terms.
-The resulting Hamiltonian has analytical solutions for pairs of nuclear spins \cite{zhao_AtomicscaleMagnetometryDistant_2011, shiSensingAtomicscaleStructure2014, abobeihOnesecondCoherenceSingle2018, herbMultidimensionalSpectroscopyNuclear2024} while numerical solutions can be found with the cluster expansion method for larger spin clusters \cite{mazeElectronSpinDecoherence2008, yangQuantumManybodyTheory2008, yang_QuantumManybodyTheory_2009, yang_QuantumManybodyTheory_2017, onizhuk_PyCCEPythonPackage_2021}.
-Furthermore, the learning will have to be integrated with different types of measurements, such as the DD-RF sequence \cite{bradleyTenQubitSolidStateSpin2019} interleaving dynamical decoupling with phase-controlled driving of nuclear spins and correlated double-resonance sequences to map connected chains through the network of spins\cite{vandestolpeMapping50spinqubitNetwork2024}.
-To give a sense of the power of these techniques, and the complexity of the sensing and data processing procedures, these have recently enabled mapping a 50-nuclear-spin network comprising 1225 spin-spin interactions in the vicinity of an NV center \cite{vandestolpeMapping50spinqubitNetwork2024}.
+While we have used nuclear spin detection as an example of the application of the technique, a direction of future work is to push the identification of nuclear spins to the limit of the largest number of spins and the smallest uncertainty on their hyperfine couplings and actual physical positions.
+This requires deploying the algorithm on larger datasets, with more values of the inter-pulse delay $\tau$, as here we have only used a portion of the data in M.~H.~Abobeih et al.~\cite{abobeihOnesecondCoherenceSingle2018}.
+For sufficiently large values of $\tau$, the dipolar coupling between nearby nuclear spins becomes important, requiring updating the Hamiltonian in Eq.~\ref{eq:nanonmr_hamiltonian} with the corresponding terms.
+The resulting Hamiltonian has analytical solutions for pairs of nuclear spins \cite{zhao_AtomicscaleMagnetometryDistant_2011, shiSensingAtomicscaleStructure2014, abobeihOnesecondCoherenceSingle2018, herbMultidimensionalSpectroscopyNuclear2024}, while numerical solutions can be found with the cluster expansion method for larger spin clusters \cite{mazeElectronSpinDecoherence2008, yangQuantumManybodyTheory2008, yang_QuantumManybodyTheory_2009, yang_QuantumManybodyTheory_2017, onizhuk_PyCCEPythonPackage_2021}.
+Furthermore, the learning will have to be integrated with different types of measurements, such as the DD-RF sequence \cite{bradleyTenQubitSolidStateSpin2019} interleaving dynamical decoupling with phase-controlled driving of nuclear spins, and correlated double-resonance sequences to map connected chains through the network of spins\cite{vandestolpeMapping50spinqubitNetwork2024}.
+To give an idea of the power of these techniques, and the complexity of the sensing and data processing procedures, these have recently enabled mapping a 50-nuclear-spin network comprising 1225 spin-spin interactions in the vicinity of an NV center \cite{vandestolpeMapping50spinqubitNetwork2024}.
+This is an important application as the measurement time is much longer than for the dynamical decoupling datasets presented here, leading to potentially big advantages.
+Additionally, not all couplings are required to resolve the structure, and adaptive protocols can therefore be extremely advantageous in deciding which ones to characterize based on information from the previous measurements.